costajob/app-servers/README.md

 ```

 #### Memory
-Memory consumption is on par with other AOT compiled languages, thus good.
+Memory consumption is just fair, considering Swift is an AOT compiled language.

 #### CPU
 Kitura uses several threads to distribute the loading on all of the available cores.